MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_19_RegisterAnApplication.md

 To configure application settings based on the platform or device you're targeting:

-1. Add and modify redirect URIs for your registered applications by configuring their platform settings.
+Add and modify redirect URIs for your registered applications by configuring their platform settings.

-1. Select your application in **App registrations** in the Azure portal.
+1. Select your application in **App registrations** in the Microsoft Entra admin center.

 2. Under **Manage**, select **Authentication**.